-Miconazole gel is used to treat thrush in your mouth and throat or gut.
-Find out how to use miconazole mouth gel safely and possible side effects.
-Miconazole mouth gel is also called Daktarin oral gel.
+Miconazole mouth gel is used to treat thrush in the mouth.
+Find out how to take it safely and possible side effects.
+Miconazole mouth gel is also called Daktarin oral gel or Decozol.

 |Type of medicine||Also called|